collage-us/.github/profile/README.md

 <!-- ABOUT THE PROJECT -->
 ## About the Platform

-<div style="font-size: 20px; color: red; font-weight: bold;">Currently, because of security reasons, we made our repositories private.</div>
+**⚠️ Currently, because of security reasons, we made our repositories private.**

 ### Platform Demo